nginxinc/nginx-ingress-workshops/Plus/labs/lab2/readme.md

-# Lab 2: Verify Nginx Plus Ingress Controller is running
+# Lab 2: Verify NGINX Plus Ingress Controller is running

 ## Introduction

-The Nginx Ingress Controller is already running in this workshop.
+The NGINX Ingress Controller is already running in this workshop.
 You will be checking and verifying the Ingress Controller is running.

 ## Learning Objectives
-- Intro to Nginx Ingress Controller
+- Intro to NGINX Ingress Controller
 - Intro to Kubernetes environment, interacting with `kubectl` command
-- Access the NginxPlus Dashboard
+- Access the NGINX Plus Dashboard

 ## Check your Ingress Controller

-1. First, verify the Nginx Ingress controller is up and running correctly in the Kubernetes cluster:
+1. First, verify the NGINX Ingress controller is up and running correctly in the Kubernetes cluster:

    ```bash
    kubectl get pods -n nginx-ingress